Exactly how many people are left handed? Let’s find out!

 What makes for the fascination?
 Just how many people are left handed exactly?

-What Percentage of People are Left Handed?
+How Many People are Left Handed?

 Right Handed (~87%).
 I’m sure you didn’t come to this article unaware that right handed people make up the majority of the population.
 It is estimated that right handed people amount to roughly 87% of the world.